 (The names of people and places have been changed for confidentiality purposes.)

-Bella attended my childbirth class where I once volunteered at a mother’s Center.
+Bella attended my childbirth class where I once volunteered at a center for unwed mothers.
 Her physician’s policy was to induce labor if the length of the pregnancy was one or more weeks past the due date.
 Bella’s attempt to persuade her OB to wait longer went unheeded and he stated that the pregnancy could end up as a stillbirth if she waited for a spontaneous labor to begin.
 She was at 41 weeks gestation.
 This statement alarmed her, and out of fear, she consented to an induced labor.

 Her doctor scheduled the inducement the following week.
 I told her that I could stay overnight if she wanted my support, but she said, her mother would be there and she would call me when she was in labor.